willros/nanomux/README.md

+# This repo is no longer maintained
+Go to my other project: [nanomux_c](https://github.com/willros/nanomux_c), which is implemented in c and is much faster compared to this.

 # nanomux
 Demultiplex your dual barcodeded 16s Nanopore reads.
 Uses either `greedy` or `fuzzy` search to identify the barcodes.

-I also have another project, [nanomux_c](https://github.com/willros/nanomux_c), which is implemented in c and is much faster compared to this project.
-It is (probably) not as stable as this, but much faster.

 ## Install:
 ```console